-The EssentialSkillz Sexual Harassment eLearning course is aimed at creating an awareness of sexual harassment in workplaces in the United States.
+The EssentialSkillz Sexual Harassment Online Training Course is aimed at creating an awareness of sexual harassment in workplaces in the United States.
 Sexual harassment is a form of sex discrimination which is prohibited under the federal law, Title VII of the Civil Rights Act of 1964, but it is still a major problem for many men and women in the workplace.
 It is estimated that 1 in 4 women and 1 in 10 men have experienced sexual harassment at work, and up to 70% of victims do not report incidents out of fear.
 It is critical that everyone recognizes the type of behaviors that could be considered sexual harassment, learns how to respond, and understands how they can help prevent it from occurring.

 Sexual harassment is defined as any unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature.
 It can also be harassment based on a person’s sex.
 There are two forms of sexual harassment according to federal law: hostile work environment and quid pro quo.
 To be considered a hostile work environment, the behavior must: